Enjoying My Life

 How It All Began

-To be fair to my parents, they were the ones to stir the traveler in me.
+To be fair to my parents, they were the ones to stir the traveller in me.
 When we were kids, they recognized my restlessness and, because they loved traveling, took every opportunity to bring us kids somewhere.
 Initially, we’d just get into the car on a Friday night and drive into the sunsets, usually with little preparation.
 Not once did they have a hotel lined up for the night, they preferred to just see where the road would take us.
 For us kids, this was mind-blowing and instilled an enormous trust in the journey.
 When I became a teenager, I realized that this seemingly aimless way of traveling had thought me to trust the flow and allow the journey to unfold.

 This quality has proven invaluable, not just for traveling but also for my life.
 I rarely worry and am always confident that the right job or place or person will show up at the right time.